polycube-network/polycube/src/services/pcn-firewall/examples/README.md

 ## Prerequisites
 All scripts assume that polycubed has been already launched, and that there is a standard cube running with two ports belonging to two namespaces already created and configured.
 Moreover, a firewall instance should be running and attached to one of the standard cube's port.
 To set up all the needed components, please execute the script [setup_env.sh](./setup_env.sh).
+Moreover, these examples contain a set of rules to allow some traffic, while denying the rest of it.
+To make this happen, since the default policy is FORWARD, the setup script automatically patches the default rule to DROP.

 ## Examples:
 - [Ping](./allow_ping.sh): Connects the firewall to one of the standard cube's port, and allows only the ICMP echo requests/responses.
 In order to test that the configuration succeeded, you can launch the script [test_ping.sh](./test_ping.sh).